yuky2020/My-Hugo-After-Dark-blog/content/statistics-posts/Primo/index.md

 images = [
   "https://source.unsplash.com/collection/983219/1600x900"
-] # overrides site-wide open graph image
+] # overrides site-wide open graph image thumbnail = "images/2.jpg"
 [[resources]]
   src = "images/2.png"
   name = "header thumbnail"
 +++

 ## This section:

-I will include various research  and materials about the course of statistics held at Sapienza for Cybersecurity Master.
+I will include in this section various research  and materials about the course of statistics held at Sapienza for Cybersecurity Master.